 The most accurate compass depends on several factors.
-Most important is whether or not you know how to use it.
+Most importantly, you should know how to use it.
 Every compass can find north, but it’s up to you to know what to do with that information.

 Your ability to read your bearings and follow them, or transfer a compass’s information to a map to find your location and put it to use accurately, is paramount.
 For more information on how to get the most out of your compass, check out our article on orienteering basics.

 A good compass can cost anywhere from $10 for a simple compass with basic orienteering features to over $100 for a compass with a global needle, clinometer, mirror sight, and a plethora of other features.
 Consider the features you need versus what you’re willing to pay when choosing the best compass for you.

 What Is the Best Lensatic Compass?